jjbailey/sentinal/README.md

 `retmin`, `retmax` take precedence over `dirlimit`, `diskfree`, `inofree`, `expire`.
 `dirlimit`, `diskfree`, `inofree` take precedence over `expire`.

+### File Expiration

+The combinations of `expire` and `expiresiz` settings affect expiration behavior.

+ - If expire is set, remove files at expiration time
+ - If expire and expiresiz are set, remove files larger than expiresiz at expiration time
+ - If expiresiz is set and expire is unset, take no action

 ### systemd unit file

 sentinal runs as a systemd service.
 The following is an example of a unit file: